Hippa University

 • Recognizing phishing attempts and suspicious emails.

-1. Secure Email Transmission
+Ensure Secure Email Transmission

-• Use a secure email service that complies with HIPAA regulations.
+• Use an email service that is specifically designed to comply withHIPAA regulations.

-1. Develop an Email Retention Policy
+Create an Email Retention Policy

-• Proper disposal methods for old emails.
+• Proper methods for deleting old emails.

 Best Practices for HIPAA-Compliant Secure Email